gaini-zhulamanova/bookmytrip/README.md

 - Download this repository to the desktop.
 - Open the root folder in a terminal.
 - Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
-- The app has a custom color palette which has to be inserted under the following path: node_modules --> @angular --> material _theming.scss.
-The palette is provided in the file "___".
+- The app has a custom color palette which has to be inserted into the file _theming.scss.
+Please find further details here: frontend/custom-palette.md

 ## Further help